Yoshio, the Mexican singer, dies of complications from COVID-19 - Telemundo 52

-MEXICO – Mexican singer Yoshio, of Japanese descent, passed away Wednesday, aged 61 after spending several days hospitalized due to complications from COVID-19, family sources reported.
+MEXICO – Mexican singer Yoshio, of Japanese descent, passed away Wednesday at age 71 after spending several days hospitalized due to COVID-19 complications, family sources reported.

 The death of Yoshio, stage name of Gustavo Nakatani Ávila, was confirmed by his wife to various media outlets and by the National Association of Interpreters (Andi) in a message on Twitter.